Loneliness: Others

 Nostalgia has also been found to have a restorative effect, counteracting loneliness by increasing perceived social support.
+Similar media-based practices such as Comfort television involve engaging with familiar content to provide emotional comfort and alleviate feelings of loneliness.
 Vivek Murthy has stated that the most generally available cure for loneliness is human connection.
 Murthy argues that regular people have a vital role to play as individuals in reducing loneliness for themselves and others, in part by greater emphases on kindness and on nurturing relationships with others.

 Effectiveness

-Professor Stella Mills has suggested that while social loneliness can be relatively easy to address with group activities and other measures that help build connections between people, effective intervention against emotional loneliness can be more challenging.
+Professor Stella Mills has suggested that, while social loneliness can be relatively easy to address with group activities and other measures that help build connections between people, effective intervention against emotional loneliness can be more challenging.
 Mills argues that such intervention is more likely to succeed for individuals who are in the early stages of loneliness, before the effects caused by chronic loneliness are deeply engrained.

-A 2010 meta-study compared the effectiveness of four interventions: improving social skills, enhancing social support, increasing opportunities for social interaction, and addressing abnormal social cognition (faulty patterns of thoughts, such as the hyper-vigilance often caused by chronic loneliness).
+A 2010 meta-study compared the effectiveness of four interventions: improving social skills, enhancing social support, increasing opportunities for social interaction, and addressing faulty patterns of thoughts (such as the hyper-vigilance).
 The results of the study indicated that all interventions were effective in reducing loneliness, possibly with the exception of social skill training.
-Results of the meta-analysis suggest that correcting maladaptive social cognition offers the best chance of reducing loneliness.
-A 2019 umbrella review of systematic reviews focussing on the effectiveness of loneliness relief efforts aimed just at older people, also found that those targeting social cognition were most effective.
+Results of the meta-analysis suggest that correcting the faulty patterns of thoughts offers the best chance of reducing loneliness.
+A 2019 umbrella review of systematic reviews on the effectiveness of loneliness relief efforts aimed at older people also found that it was the most effective method.

-A 2018 overview of systematic reviews concerning the effectiveness of loneliness interventions, found that generally, there is little solid evidence that intervention are effective.
-Though they also found no reason to believe the various types of intervention did any harm, except they cautioned against the excessive use of digital technology.
-The authors called for more rigorous, best practice compliant research in future studies, and with more attention to the cost of interventions.
+A 2018 overview of systematic reviews concerning the effectiveness of loneliness interventions found that, generally, there is little solid evidence that intervention are effective.
+However, they also found no reason to believe the various types of intervention did any harm, except they cautioned against the excessive use of digital technology.
+The authors called for more rigorous, best practice–compliant research in future studies, and for more attention to the cost of interventions.
+A 2025 report from the WHO, while remaining cautious, was more optimistic about the prospects for effective interventions, devoting its last five chapters to ways this could be achieved by supernational bodies, national and local government, along with NGOs and other civil society actors.